 First, key pairs must be generated as defined in Section 4.2 to allow compact representation.
-However, no changes to existing systems are needed to use these keys.
-This allows safe deployment of the new key generation and decoding of compact representation.
+No accompanied changes are needed elsewhere to use these keys.
+This allows safe deployment of the new key generation, which, in turn, allows encoding and decoding of compact representation, possibly at a later time.